Written formal request for payment: Invoice

 What is usually included in an Invoice?

-- Separate invoice number for tracking transactions.
+- A unique invoice number

-- The description of goods sold or services provided.
+- Description of goods or services provided

-- Date of sale or services.
+- Date of sale or services

-- Price and mode of payment.
+- Price and payment information

 -